-As regards countries of transit, the European Council emphasises the need for intensified cooperation and capacity building, both on the southern and the eastern borders of the EU, to enable these countries better to manage migration and to provide adequate protection for refugees.
-Support for capacity-building in national asylum systems, border control and wider cooperation on migration issues will be provided to those countries that demonstrate a genuine commitment to fulfil the obligations under the Geneva Convention on Refugees.
+As regards countries of transit, the European Council emphasises the need for intensified cooperation and capacity building, both on the southern and the eastern borders of the EU, to enable these countries to better manage migration and to provide adequate protection for refugees.
+Support for capacity-building in national asylum systems, border control and wider co-operation on migration issues will be provided to those countries that demonstrate a genuine commitment to fulfil the obligations under the Geneva Convention on Refugees.

-The proposal for a Regulation establishing a European Neighbourhood and Partnership Instrument 1 provides the strategic framework for intensifying cooperation and dialogue on asylum and migration with neighbouring countries amongst others around the Mediterranean basin, and for initiating new measures.
-In this respect, the European Council requests a report on progress and achievements before the end of 2005.
+The proposal for a Regulation establishing a European Neighbourhood and Partnership Instrument 1 provides the strategic framework for intensifying co-operation and dialogue on asylum and migration with neighbouring countries amongst others around the Mediterranean basin, and for initiating new measures.
+The European Council requests a report on progress and achievements before the end of 2005.